TSA union boss warns of airport chaos amid hiring freeze

 The freeze went into effect after members of the union demanded a collective 3.1 percent living wage increase

-Transport Security Administration union workers are worried about longer-than-usual security wait times for spring break travelers as the administration faces a hiring freeze.
+Transportation Security Administration union workers are worried about longer-than-usual security wait times for spring break travelers as the administration faces a hiring freeze.

 Continue Reading Below